Tap below to change your GCredit mobile number, delete your GCredit, or learn what to do when your GCredit is deactivated or revoked:

 You must meet these two requirements to change your mobile number registered to GCredit, or your request will be rejected.

 - Both your old and new GCash accounts must be registered to the same account owner

-If you want to file a request to change your mobile number registered to GCredit, you can submit a ticket and include your old and new GCash Mobile Numbers so that we can assist you.
+To proceed, click here to file a request to change your mobile number registered to GCredit.
+Make sure to indicate your old and new GCash mobile numbers.